Plan A Field Trip

 Please Have Students Dress for the Weather: Coats, sweaters, hats and/or raincoats may be necessary on any day, at any time of the year.
 Safe footwear is necessary as trails include elevation gains.

 Help us preserve and protect the park environment, by reminding parents and students to pack food in reusable containers and to bring recyclables home again.
-Lunches may be eaten at the first come first served covered picnic area near the visitor center.
+Lunches may be eaten at the covered picnic area near the visitor center.
 Food, gum and beverages are not allowed in the visitor center.

 Students may shop in the Discover Your Northwest Association Bookstore during their visit.
 Students in small groups must be accompanied by an adult helper, who is prepared to assist students with decision making, line monitoring and paying for items.

-The visitor center, museum, and restrooms are accessible.
+The visitor center, museum, and restrooms are wheelchair accessible.
 There are curb cutouts in the entry drive in front of the visitor center.
 The museum and theater are located on one floor.
-The park film is open captioned and large print resources are available, A wheel chair is also available.
+The park film is open captioned and large print resources are available.
+A wheel chair is also available.